 With approximately 4 milligrams of protein per cup, calcium, potassium, vitamin B6, vitamin C, and iron, this low-fat, low-cholesterol vegetable is a powerhouse of nutritional benefits.

 Now that you know how nutritious these babies are, it’s time to get in the kitchen and get on with the fun part – cooking and eating.
 Those purple beauties became a gorgeous, savory, sweet potato gratin.
-Asiago cheese and Old St Augustine Gourmet Datil Jerk Seasoning, are the perfect compliments to thinly sliced purple sweet potatoes.
+Asiago cheese and OSA Gourmet Datil Jerk Seasoning, are the perfect compliments to thinly sliced purple sweet potatoes.
 I decided to lighten up my usual gratin recipe by using low-fat (2%) evaporated milk instead of cream.
 For example, a tablespoon of heavy cream has 52 calories with 50 calories from fat.
 A tablespoon of low-fat evaporated milk has 25 calories, and only 5 calories from fat.
 Huge difference!
 It was just as creamy, and who needs all those extra calories?
 If you really want to use heavy cream, go ahead on.